deepakveeravalli/get-started-with-python/02_Getting_Started/02_getting_started.md

 ## 📏 Indentation in Python

-In Python, **indentation is not optional—it is required**.
+In Python, **indentation is not optional - it is required**.
 It tells Python which lines of code belong together.
 If the indentation is incorrect, your code will not run.
 Indentation means leaving spaces at the beginning of a line to show that it is inside a block, like a loop or a function.
 In most cases, you press the **Tab** key or type **4 spaces**.

 #### ✅ Best Practices to Follow